Heavy Item Shipping Methods

-Find more information on our complete shipping policy see full details on our freight policy page.
+To find more information on our complete shipping policy, see full details on our shipping policy page.

 Q - Why do flatbed shipments reduce the possibility of damage?